Schedule a free consultation

 Let a Houston DWI Defense Lawyer Answer Your Checkpoint Questions

 If you find yourself placed under arrest under suspicion of DWI at a checkpoint, it is crucial that you speak with a DWI defense attorney right away.
 If law enforcement used a checkpoint as a pretext to investigate drunken driving, your attorney could have your case thrown out.
-To get the answers to your questions, contact the Doug Murphy Law Firm, P.C. right away.
+To get the answers to your questions, contact the Murphy & McKinney Law Firm, P.C. right away.

 Share this post: